Poovaiyar

 Poovaiyar is an Indian gaana singer and actor who works in Tamil-language films.
-He is known for being a part of Star Vijay's Super Singer Junior and co-singing "Verithanam" from Bigil (2019).
+He is known for being a part of Season 6 of Star Vijay's Super Singer Junior and co-singing "Verithanam" from Bigil (2019).

 Career

 Poovaiyar participated and became the second runner up of Super Singer Junior 6.
-He sang a song in Natpe Thunai (2019) along with Hiphop Tamizha Aadhi.
+He sang a song in Natpe Thunai (2019) along with Hiphop Tamizha Adhi.
 Poovaiyar co-sang the song "Verithanam" in the film Bigil (2019) with Vijay and Sangeetha Rajeshwaran in addition to appearing in the song.
 Poovaiyar sang the song "Kolamav Kokkila" in the film 50/50 (2019).
 The film picturizes Yogi Babu and is inspired by the song "Kalyaana Vayasu" from Kolamavu Kokila.
-He later appeared in Master (2021), and has been signed to play a role in the films Andhagan and Cobra.
+He later appeared in the films Master (2021), Andhagan and Cobra.